xlab/matchbox-keyboard/README.md

  window manager gives it focus ( matchbox-keyboard requests the w-m doesn't ), it wont work.

-* It shouldn't't be too hard to make the keyboard use GTK or another toolkit ( possibly even Non X11 ) just by hacking matchbox-keyboard-ui.c .
+* It shouldn't be too hard to make the keyboard use GTK or another toolkit ( possibly even Non X11 ) just by hacking matchbox-keyboard-ui.c .
  ( If you do either of these, please send patches ).

-* There is an applet and experiemental GTK-IM module included in the source for launching the keyboard.
+* There is an applet and experimental GTK-IM module included in the source for launching the keyboard.
 The IM module allows for the keyboard to automatically mapped / unmapped on 'demand'.
 For this to work;